Interchange Plus Pricing vs. Tiered Pricing vs. Blended Pricing

 Definitions 101: Interchange Rates

-Why should you care?
-Because understanding credit card processing costs and choosing among different processor pricing models affects your bottom line.
-And to choose between interchange plus pricing vs. tiered pricing, eCommerce merchants need to know the basics of interchange.
+Understanding credit card processing costs and choosing among different processor pricing models affect your bottom line.
+And to choose between interchange-plus pricing vs. tiered pricing, eCommerce merchants need to know the basics of interchange.

 Interchange applies to the money transferred between banks: from your acquiring bank to the issuing bank for each payment card transaction.
 The card brands establish interchange rates twice annually, and these rates account for the bulk of credit card processing costs.

 (Visa uses the term “interchange reimbursement fees” because the fees are charged to reimburse issuing banks for interest lost during the grace period between when a charge occurred and when it’s settled with the bank.)